fedi-e2ee/public-key-directory-specification/Specification.md

 2. Using `symmetric-keys.aux-data`, decrypt `message.aux-data`.
 If the decryption fails, return an error status.
 3. If `message.aux-type` does not match any of the identifiers for supported Auxiliary Data extensions for this Public Key Directory, abort.
+4. Verify the `actor` field from [the ActivityPub message](#wire-format-for-protocol-messages) equals `message.actor` from the Protocol Message.
+If they are not identical, return an error status.
-4. If there is no prior Protocol Message with a plaintext Actor ID that matches the decrypted `message.actor`, abort.
+5. If there is no prior Protocol Message with a plaintext Actor ID that matches the decrypted `message.actor`, abort.
-5. If the `key-id` is provided, select this public key for the given Actor and proceed to step 7.
+6. If the `key-id` is provided, select this public key for the given Actor and proceed to step 7.
 If there is no public key for this Actor with a matching `key-id`, return an error status.
-6. If a `key-id` was not provided, perform step 7 for each valid and trusted public key for this Actor until one succeeds.
+7. If a `key-id` was not provided, perform step 7 for each valid and trusted public key for this Actor until one succeeds.
 If none of them do, return an error status.
-7. Validate the message signature for the given public key.
+8. Validate the message signature for the given public key.
-8. If the signature is valid in step 7, validate the contents of `message.aux-data` in accordance to the rules defined in the extension for the given `message.aux-type`.
+9. If the signature is valid in step 8, validate the contents of `message.aux-data` in accordance to the rules defined in the extension for the given `message.aux-type`.
 Otherwise, return an error status.

 ### RevokeAuxData